Part of the Children with Disability NZ network:

 Inclusive play environments create opportunities for:

-• understanding between children
+Understanding between children

-• reduced stigma around disability and neurodiversity
+Reduced stigma around disability and neurodiversity

 Real inclusion happens when children participate together.